-Getting from No Formal Training to Certified Trainers
+Getting from No Formal Training to Certifying Trainers

 When most people decide to study engineering they dream of applying science and mathematics to develop economical solutions to technical problems.
-In their careers they are involved in design, manufacturing and the testing of every product in modern society.
+In their careers, they are involved in the design, manufacturing, and testing of every product in modern society.

 What most engineers do not dream about is standing in front of a classroom and training others on new products or software.
 The skills that are required to succeed in engineering, do not necessarily match up with the skills required to train others.

-The problem: The team of engineers from bio tech firm responsible for training their colleagues had varying degrees of training experience.
+The problem: The team of engineers from the biotech firms responsible for training their colleagues had varying degrees of training experience.
 Some had trained for many years, others were new to training.
 In order for them to deliver effective training, they first had to learn the content and then learn the most effective way to deliver it.

 TrainSmart has worked with the safety science firm for over a decade.
 The Chief Learning Officer asked TrainSmart to partner with them to develop a Train-The-Trainer that blended the expertise of their engineers with TrainSmart’s expertise in training.

-Instead, the engineers went through a rigorous training on adult learning, communication and learning preferences.
-In addition, the learners did all the practice activities that participants in the three day program are required to do.
+Instead, the engineers went through rigorous training on principles of adult learning, communication, and learning preferences.
+In addition, the learners did all the practice activities that participants in the three-day program are required to do.
 The key was to make sure the learners felt comfortable with training others and to have an appreciation of how to deliver training most effectively.

 The client measured results in a variety of ways.
 They observed the engagement of the learners and they reviewed the course evaluations.
 Based on those findings, the client said this is a model that worked and they will use it again.
-Most important, everyone saw significant improvements on the part on the learners and the bio tech company was able roll out a successful training worldwide.
+Most important, everyone saw significant improvements on the part on the learners and the biotech company was able to roll out successful training worldwide.